MarkPearlCoZa/Blog_General/_posts/2016-08-20-Rebels-At-Work.md

 - Not gossiping or saying hurtful things
 - Being respectful of others (getting to meetings on time, meeting deadlines, answering time sensitive email promptly)

+### Chapter 4 - Navigating the Organizational Landscape

+#### Five core skills in negotiating

+The five core skills in negotiating according to Robert Fisher and Samuel Williston of the Harvard Negotiation Project:

+1. Empathy
+2. Making people feel personally connected to you
+3. Showing how the idea preserves or expands the other person’s autonomy
+4. Acknowledging the other person’s status
+5. Making people feel that they have a say and are playing a meaningful role in the negotiations

 #### Don't forget about the people

+The more you know how things—and people—tend to work, the better the relationships you can develop.

 > Organizations are made up of people.
 > All change affects people.